cool-dev-guy/futurn/README.md

 # pyturner
 A cool turnstile bypass.

-This is a modified and api version of a turnstile bypass algorithm,written in a way that it will give results in `2 to 3` seconds.
+This is a modified,async and api version of a turnstile bypass algorithm,written in a way that it will give results in `2 to 3` seconds.

 ## How to deploy ?
 I have added a dockerfile so just clone and deploy it.